ember-learn/ember-octane-vs-classic-cheat-sheet/CONTRIBUTING.md

 ### 1. Model hook

-First, Have a look at `app/routes/application.js`.
+First, have a look at `app/routes/application.js`.

 The `model` hook returns an array of `section` objects.
 Each section can further define an array of `subsection` objects.